-Regarding the comparison of the five cities by the ethnicity of the entrepreneurs, results show a different scenario between ethnic- and non-ethnic-led businesses (Error!
-Reference source not found.).
-Ethnic-led firms were more likely to report experience of a crisis event compared with non-ethnic-led firms in Frankfurt (40% vs 27%) and London (48% vs 33%).
-In the other cities, a higher proportion of non-ethnic-led firms encountered a crisis event than ethnic-led firms; in particular, the biggest gap is in Milan (29% vs 4%) and Madrid (41% vs 27%).
-Also, Paris-based non-ethnic-led firms were more likely to have encountered a crisis event than ethnic-led firms (32% vs 29%), but the levels are fairly similar.
+Regarding the comparison of the five cities by the ethnicity of the entrepreneurs, results show a different scenario between ethnic- and non-ethnic-led businesses (Figure 6.1.3).
+Ethnic-led firms were more likely to report experience of a crisis event compared with non-ethnic-led firms in Frankfurt (40 per cent vs 27 per cent) and London (48 per cent vs 33 per cent).
+In the other cities, a higher proportion of non-ethnic-led firms encountered a crisis event than ethnic-led firms; in particular, the biggest gap is in Milan (29 per cent vs 4 per cent) and Madrid (41 per cent vs 27 per cent).
+Also, Paris-based non-ethnic-led firms were more likely to have encountered a crisis event than ethnic-led firms (32 per cent vs 29 per cent), but the levels are fairly similar.

-Figure 6.1.3 Firms that had experienced a crisis in the past five years by ethnicity of leader
+Figure 6.1.3 Firms that had experienced a crisis in the past five years by ethnicity of

-Finally, analysing the differences between firms in different boroughs in the five cities, data reveal homogeneity in the results (Error!
-Reference source not found.).
-Firms in low- and middle-income boroughs were equally likely to report having experienced a crisis in Milan (23%).
-Similarly, in Paris, Frankfurt and London, the proportion of firms that reported a crisis in low-income boroughs is only marginally higher (2% higher in Paris, 3% higher in Frankfurt and London) than the percentage of firms in middle-income boroughs.
-Only in Madrid is the proportion of firms that experienced a crisis in middle-income boroughs higher than in low-income boroughs (40% vs 34%).
+Finally, analysing the differences between firms in different boroughs in the five cities, data reveal homogeneity in the results (Figure 6.1.4).
+Firms in low- and middle-income boroughs were equally likely to report having experienced a crisis in Milan (23 per cent).
+Similarly, in Paris, Frankfurt and London, the proportion of firms that reported a crisis in low-income boroughs is only marginally higher (2 per cent higher in Paris, 3 per cent higher in Frankfurt and London) than the percentage of firms in middle-income boroughs.
+Only in Madrid is the proportion of firms that experienced a crisis in middle-income boroughs higher than in low-income boroughs (40 per cent vs 34 per cent).